Briefgarde/TP-Convolution/rapport.md

 To understand how it works, let's start with only a single (unit) vector $[1,0]$, on the unit circle.
 We can imagine rotating it $\theta$ degree counterclockwise, keeping its tail on the origine while its head move $\theta$ along the unit circle.
 Because its length (or hypothenuse) stay the same (1), we can still compute its coordinates using trigonometry :

-(Note to futur me : if this isn't clear, check the vid, it's way more visual, I can't do picture here.)
+(Note to futur me : if this isn't clear, check the vid, it's way more visual, I can't do (good) pictures here.)

 $$\cos{\theta} = \frac{x}{hypothenuse}
 \to \cos{\theta} = x